vapordao/vulcanizedb/libraries/shared/factories/storage/EXAMPLE.md

 ## Custom Code

 In order to monitor the state of this smart contract, we'd need to implement: an event transformer, a KeysLoader interface, and a repository.
-Event transformers are out of scope for this doc, but you can see the [event transformer README](PUT LINK HERE BEFORE MERGING).
+Event transformers are out of scope for this doc, but you can see the [event transformer documentation](https://github.com/makerdao/vdb-mcd-transformers/blob/prod/transformers/events/DOCUMENTATION.md).

 ### Mappings